 - Making small lifestyle changes, or making plans to change the way that you are living day-to-day.

 Depending on the nature of depression, there are a range of recommended treatments if self-help is not enough.

-There are around 30 different types of anti-depressant medications which may be prescribed on their own or alongside talking therapy.
+There are around 30 different types of anti-depressant medication which may be prescribed on their own, in combination or alongside talking therapy.

 Some people really benefit from support groups for depression, these are available in several parts of the UK.

 For further information and support, visit the Depression Alliance website.